 Outside of Work

-MacKenzie enjoys artistic pursuits in a variety of media, board and video games, and puzzles.
-She collects tarot decks and zines.
+MacKenzie enjoys artistic pursuits in a variety of media, board and video games, and puzzles ranging from nonograms to word ladders.
+She plays flag football and collects tarot decks.